eslint/archive-website/docs/developer-guide/development-environment.md

 ## Step 4: Install the Yeoman Generator

-[Yeoman](http://yeoman.io) is a scaffold generator that ESLint uses to help streamline development of new rules.
+[Yeoman](http://yeoman.io) is a scaffold generator that ESLint uses to help streamline the development of new rules.
 If you don't already have Yeoman installed, you can install it via npm:

     npm install -g yo